Getting to Know Your Neighborhood: Beacon Hill

 91 Charles St.

 This sweet shop is a chocolate lover’s paradise.
-Owner Paula Barth imports the best artisan chocolates from all over New England and around the world, meaning that each truffle is a handcrafted, melt-in-your-mouth delight.
-Look for classic confections like Irish crème and chocolate-covered cherries, as well as more exotic sweets such as the caramel sushi (caramel and marshmallow swirled together and dipped in dark chocolate) and cappuccino cup (a dark chocolate cup filled with pure Arabica coffee ganache and finished with white chocolate hazelnut foam.
-Seasonal flavors like the margarita delight (a bittersweet shell with a tequila lime white chocolate filling, garnished with sea salt and lime) are also available.
+Owner Paula Barth imports the best artisan chocolates from all over New England and around the world, so each truffle is a handcrafted, melt-in-your-mouth delight.
+Look for classic confections like chocolate-covered cherries, as well as more exotic sweets such as the caramel sushi (caramel and marshmallow swirled together and dipped in dark chocolate) and cappuccino cup (a dark chocolate cup filled with pure arabica coffee ganache and finished with white chocolate hazelnut foam).
+Seasonal confections for holidays, including Christmas, Valentine’s Day, and Easter, are also available.

 101 Charles St.

-When owners Susan and Timothy Corcoran first opened Black Ink, it was a stationery store.
-Over the past 20 years it has evolved into an eclectic gift shop, selling “unexpected necessities.”
-But don’t expect knickknacks—everything in the store has a purpose, albeit not always readily apparent (needle threader, anyone?).
-You can pick up a doorstop shaped like Swiss cheese or an authentic plastic cafeteria tray with matching cup.
-Make sure to budget a lot of time for this place, as it’s impossible to see everything at first glance.
+When Black Ink opened, it was a stationery store offering a wide selection of papers and rubber stamps.
+Over the past 26 years, it has evolved into an eclectic gift shop, selling “unexpected necessities.”
+But don’t expect knickknacks—everything here has a purpose, albeit not always readily apparent (needle threader, anyone?).
+You can pick up mechanical pencils, beautiful wrapping paper (sold by the sheet), unusual paper clips, and Tintin books.
+Make sure to budget a lot of time; it’s impossible to see everything at first glance.

 133 Charles St.